Arrow Academy Releases the Holiday Classic The Apartment on Blu-Ray

 The Apartment Movie Trailer

 The film runs the gamut of the holiday season, between Christmas and New Year’s Eve.
 Facts and figures weigh the intro like a census bureau one sheet.
 Population is our weights and measures to build context.
 We see an expansive screen shot of endless overhead lights and people churning away at their desks.
-Baxter is put front and center, like the leader of a capitalistic pack later all turned loose like wild animals at the company holiday party.
+Baxter is put front and center, like the leader of a capitalistic pack.
+Later in the film they are all turned loose at the company holiday party like frothing wild animals.

 The movie works as a societal travelogue in Vanity Affair.
 The plot revolves around his living space.
 Baxter trades his apartment to upper class married male bosses and their mistresses for the potential of moving up the corporate ladder.
 This is comparative advantage at its core.
 Yet, what seems like fair incentive to get ahead, the reality we see is a man frantically juggling schedules and being kicked out of his apartment at all hours because one of the bosses may have gotten lucky at the nearby bar.
-One particular scene shows Baxter in a nearby park, sitting on a string of park benches hidden by the cover of the New York skyline.
-The aura of black and white brings a sense of noir into the film’s perspective of isolationism this scene creates.
+One particular scene shows Baxter in a nearby park, sitting along a string of park benches hidden by the cover of the New York skyline.
+The aura of black and white brings a sense of conscious loneliness.
 Even someone as optimistic and wholesome as Baxter has his moments.

 Like Billy Crystal and Meg Ryan in When Harry Met Sally, Lemmon and MacLaine showcase an electrifying chemistry together.
 Lemmon often times livens up her even-keeled scenes with a giddy Jerry Lewis-esque demeanor.
 Wilder allowed the actors a freedom to explore their character beyond the script only glorified our wonderment of the two.